webbhuset/pipeline/docs/functions/drop.rst

 See Also
 --------

+* :doc:`drop-while` - Discard input values while a callback function returns true.
-* :doc:`drop-while` - Discard input values based on a callback function.
+* :doc:`filter` - Discard input values based on a callback function.
 * :doc:`take` - Return a specific amount of input values.